gamedev4995/Challenge-6/Managers.md

 ## Floor Manager
 This manager will keep track of the floor list with each panel as well as their initialization and deletion.

-We created an empty object (GameObject > EmptyObject) and renamed it 'FloorManager' where we added a new script (Add Component > New Script) called 'floorManager'.
+We created an empty object (GameObject > Create Empty) and renamed it 'FloorManager' where we added a new script (Add Component > New Script) called 'floorManager'.

 <img width="220" alt="Screenshot 2024-11-08 153755" src="https://github.com/user-attachments/assets/4ab2ba4b-e1a4-471a-bcfb-8aba40d75ca0">